jamejone/jamejone.github.io/_posts/2021-01-01-the-ultimate-macbook-pc-monitor-showdown.md

 * Has a built-in KVM switch that lets me easily switch between my PC and my MacBook.
 * Provides at least 60W power over USB-C (the bare minimum to power a 16-inch MacBook Pro).
 * Some sort of audio output (almost always analog).
-* Upstream USB-B Port so that I can plug my keyboard and mouse into the monitor and pipe PC audio through monitor to the sound bar.
+* Upstream USB-B Port so that I can plug my keyboard and mouse into the monitor and pipe PC audio through the monitor to the sound bar.
 * VESA mountable.
 * IPS panel.
 The viewing angles on my TN panel are so bad it interferes with my work so IPS is a must.
 * 27" or 34" ultrawide @ 1440p.
 Good for gaming and happens to be [the ideal non-retina DPI for macOS](https://bjango.com/articles/macexternaldisplays/).
 Full retina @ 5k instead of 1440p would be nice, but unfortunately I couldn't find such a monitor that meets all the minimum criteria.
 Awkward DPIs are a deal-breaker due to scaling and "shimmering" effects mentioned in the linked post.